School of Mathematics

 |Research | Publications | Teaching | Graduate Students | EPSRC Final Reports ||

 I am a Professor of Applied Mathematics, having previously held chairs in UMIST and Queen Mary, University of London.
-The photo by Marc Atkins is from Nick Gilbert's EPSRC funded Faces of Mathematics project.
+The photo is from my talk at the Royal Institution in 2014.

 If you are thinking of doing a Ph.D. with me then you should get an application form from our Postgraduate pages.
 It is also a good idea to email me so that we can talk about what you might do.